Bengal Colors & Patterns

 Brown Bengal cats have green or golden eyes and come in a wide color range with descriptive terms such as golden, creamy, caramel, taupe, honey, tan, beige or red.
 The brown Bengal is known for its leopard spots which are black or a deep brown pattern.
 Every Bengal regardless of color is capable of having Brown kittens since this is the default color.
 The example above is our Queen Bedazzle.

-Silver Bengal's have a background color that is a shade of white or silver in color with dark ink like black spots (rosettes) or a marble pattern.
+Silver Bengal's have a background color that is a shade of white or silver in color with dark ink like black/grey spots (rosettes) or a marble pattern.
 Their eye color is green or golden.
 Silver Bengals are genetically just Brown Bengals but with an inhibitor gene added that washes out the Brown color.
-The above example is our Stud Prowler.
-Since he is our only stud, all of our Queens can have Silver kittens.
+The above example is our retired Stud Prowler.
+One Silver parent is required to produce Silver kittens regardless of ancestry.
+Therefor, we like to keep our Studs Silver to produce Silver in every litter.

 The Snow Bengal term refers to a group of colors with three distinctive genetic variations being the Seal Lynx Point, the Seal Mink and the Seal Sepia.